sbackory/PhD/README.md

 # PhD
-This is the Matlab code of the article entitled Optimising University Web Visibility: Strategies Using Wikidata Identifiers and Statements in Webometrics Rankings
+This is the Matlab code for article entitled: Optimising University Web Visibility: Strategies Using Wikidata Identifiers and Statements in Webometrics Rankings